Beuerberg Abbey: Canons

 The monastery, dedicated to Saints Peter and Paul, was founded in about 1120 by Count Otto of Eurasburg; the church was dedicated in 1127.
 It was damaged by fire in 1294 and again in 1330, when the library and archives were largely destroyed.
 It was a small house for most of the Middle Ages, but gained in numbers during the reforms originating from the monastery at Indersdorf of the mid-15th century.
 It suffered a collapse during the late 15th century and the first half of the 16th century.

 The abbey was sacked during the Thirty Years' War, but was rebuilt as early as the 1630s in the Baroque style by either Isaak Paader or Hans Krumpper based on the design of St. Michael's Church in Munich.
 The upper parts of the tower were built after 1659.
 It became a part of the Lateran Congregation in 1710, when the prior was elevated to the rank of abbot.
 The monastery building was rebuilt, starting in 1729.
 Thereafter it was a centre for scholarship and historical study.
 It was dissolved in 1803 in the course of the secularisation of Bavaria.

-The last abbot, Paul Hupfauer, chief librarian of the Electors of Bavaria, was appointed Library Commissioner in 1802 and during secularisation secured the transfer of many hundreds of books and manuscripts to the Bayerische Staatsbibliothek (Bavarian State Library) and to Munich University library.
+The last abbot, Paul Hupfauer, chief librarian of the Electors of Bavaria, was appointed Library Commissioner in 1802 and during secularisation secured the transfer of many hundreds of books and manuscripts to the Bayerische Staatsbibliothek (Bavarian State Library) and to the university library of the Ludwig-Maximilians-Universität München.
 The abbey church became the parish church.